TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/nodejs.md

 ---
-title: Build a YugabyteDB application using NodeJS and YEDIS
+title: Build a ZNbaseDB application using NodeJS and YEDIS
 headerTitle: Build an application using NodeJS
 linkTitle: NodeJS
-description: Use NodeJS to build a YugabyteDB application that interacts with YEDIS
+description: Use NodeJS to build a ZNbaseDB application that interacts with YEDIS
 menu:
   stable:
     identifier: client-drivers-yedis-nodejs